Symphony No. 94 (Haydn): Music

+I. Adagio cantabile – Vivace assai

 The first movement has a lyrical 3/4 introduction preceding a highly rhythmic main section in 6/8 time.

+II.
+Andante

-The second, "surprise", movement, is an andante theme and variations in 2/4 time in the subdominant key of C major.
+The second movement, an andante, is a theme and variations in 2/4 time in the subdominant key of C major.
 The theme is in two eight-bar sections, each repeated.
 The repeat at the end of the first section is pianissimo with pizzicato in the lower strings to set up the surprise.

 Four variations of the theme follow, starting with embellishment in sixteenth notes by the first violins, moving to a stormy variation in C minor with trumpets and timpani, followed by solos for the first oboist and flautist, and concluding with a sweeping and lyrical forte repeat in triplets.
 In the coda section, the opening notes are stated once more, this time reharmonized with gently dissonant diminished seventh chords over a tonic pedal.

 Haydn's music contains many jokes, and the Surprise Symphony includes probably the most famous of all: a sudden fortissimo chord at the end of the otherwise piano opening theme in the variation-form second movement.
 The music then returns to its original quiet dynamic as if nothing has happened, and the ensuing variations do not repeat the joke.
 In German, the work is referred to as the Symphony mit dem Paukenschlag, or, with the kettledrum stroke.

+III.
+Menuetto: Allegro molto

 The third movement is a minuet and trio, in ternary form in the tonic key (G major).
 The tempo, allegro molto (very quickly), is of note since it marks the historical shift away from the old minuet (which was played at a slower, danceable, tempo) toward the scherzo; by his last quartets Haydn had started marking his minuets presto.

+IV.
+Finale: Allegro molto

 The fourth movement is a characteristically rhythmic, energetic and propulsive Haydn finale.
 The movement is written in sonata rondo form with the opening bars appearing both at the beginning and in the middle of the development section.
 The stirring coda emphasizes the timpani.

 Later uses

-Toward the end of his active career Haydn wove the theme of the second movement into an aria of his oratorio The Seasons (1801), in which the bass soloist depicts a plowman whistling Haydn's tune as he works.
+Toward the end of his active career, Haydn wove the theme of the second movement into an aria of his oratorio The Seasons (1801), in which the bass soloist depicts a plowman whistling Haydn's tune as he works.

 The same theme is also frequently adapted for the purpose of teaching musical beginners; see Papa Haydn.

 The composer Charles Ives wrote a parody of the second movement in 1909, penning the words "Nice little easy sugar-plum sounds" under the opening notes.
 Ives was unhappy with concert audiences who unadventurously resisted difficult modern music—as is shown by other words in his parody: "Nice sweety silk bonnet melodies ... nice pretty perfumed sounds for the dress circle cushion chai[r] ears."
 Since the opening notes of Haydn's second movement are very simple, they were a suitable choice for Ives's purpose.

 Donald Swann created a version of the Surprise Symphony 'with extra surprises' for the humorous Hoffnung Music Festival.